Sbussiso/OpenSentry/README.md

 ---

-## 🎯 What is OpenSentry?
+## 🎯 What is OpenSentry - LMV?

-OpenSentry transforms any Linux device with a webcam into a motion detection security camera.
+OpenSentry - LMV transforms any Linux device with a webcam into a motion detection security camera.
 Stream live video with motion detection overlays — all processed locally on your hardware.

 ### Key Features